labwc/labwc.github.io/src/integration.md

 At the time of writing some common toolkits do not have full support for [`wlr-layer-shell`], most notably `GTK4` and `Qt <6.5`.
-In order to integrate componenents written in these eco-systems in the short/medium term, window rules can be used to achieve a reasonable setup.
+In order to integrate components written in these eco-systems in the short/medium term, window rules can be used to achieve a reasonable setup.
 Please note though that the use of window-rules is a sub-optimal solution which relies on user configuration and does not always support per-output configuration.